passwordmaker/chrome-passwordmaker/README.markdown

 # Copyright

 Copyright (c) 2010 Bodo Tasche, PasswordMaker.org .
 See LICENSE for details.
+A list of all contributers can be found <a href="http://github.com/bitboxer/chrome-passwordmaker/contributors">here</a>.